F1 2016 Season Preview Part 1

 Max Verstappen in the Toro Rosso was a revelation and was one of the best newcomers of 2015.
 He pull-out some unbelievable maneuvers and for such a young man he is showing the skill of an experienced F1 driver.

 The halo system tested over the winter has split driver opinion, some like it – some don`t.
 There’s always a danger that the drivers could be hit by a loose wheel or other pieces of cars.
-Felipe Massa is one driver who would have benefitted from such a safety device, when his helmet was struck by a flying spring from the car in front, which could have killed him.
+Felipe Massa is one driver who would have benefited from such a safety device, when his helmet was struck by a flying spring from the car in front, which could have killed him.
 So far no decision has been made on whether to incorporate them into next years cars, we’ll just have to wait and see.

-If you want to find out more about the rest of the Formula One grid, then check out our second instalment F1 2016 Preview Part 2, where we discuss some of the lower positioned teams including the new American team and what to expect from them this season.
+If you want to find out more about the rest of the Formula One grid, then check out our second installment F1 2016 Preview Part 2, where we discuss some of the lower positioned teams including the new American team and what to expect from them this season.